-Damon has proven the efficiency of simplicity — streamline the process, find an easier method, and create a simpler system especially when working on a load of tasks, which when not simplified, can either slow or stress us.
+Damon helped me realize the efficiency of simplicity — streamline the process, find an easier method, and create a simpler system especially when working on a load of tasks, which when not simplified can either slow or stress us.

 Simplifying the system, also, allows us to expedite the task, accomplish more things, and gain more control of the process.
 When I started practicing this approach, I’ve become more efficient.
 I stop rushing when there’s a new task.
 Instead, I pause for a while and think a faster method of finishing it — faster, yet right (but not overthinking).

 4. Be proactive

 I used to be a believer of, “Think positive and great things will happen.”
 While it sounds true, that’s not always the case.
 The fact that we don’t have full control of life, at some point, bad things may come unexpectedly.
 It’s the truth.